seed-run/homepage/_docs/adding-a-build-spec.md

   - echo $MY_KEY
 ```

-This will use the AWS CLI to get the information of `my-stack` from another region/account; parse the output for the value of OutputKey `MY_KEY`; and then export the value as the MY_KEY environment variable.
-Then you will be able to reference the value in your serverless.yml as `${env:MY_KEY}`.
+This'll use the AWS CLI to get the information of `my-stack`; parse the output for the value of OutputKey `MY_KEY`; and then export the value as the `$MY_KEY` environment variable.
+Then you'll be able to reference this value in your serverless.yml as `${env:MY_KEY}`.

+If you are trying to get the outputs for a stack that's in a different region than the currently deployed stage, use the `--region` option in the AWS CLI.

 #### Running Docker commands